Jean-Michel Jarre: 1970s

 In 1971 Jarre was commissioned by choreographer Norbert Schmucki to perform a ballet called AOR (in Hebrew, "the light"), at the Palais Garnier.
 He also composed background music for ballet, theatre, television programs, department stores, and advertising jingles for Pepsi-Cola, Nestlé and RTL.
-The music for airports, and North America libraries was composed with the VCS 3 and an Farfisa professional organ.
+The music for airports, and North America libraries was composed with the VCS 3 and a Farfisa professional organ.
 From 1972 to 1975, Jean-Michel wrote music and lyrics for artists like Françoise Hardy, Gérard Lenorman, Christophe and Patrick Juvet.
-In 1972 collaborated in Olympia show, and wrote music for the International Festival of Magic.
-That year he also released his first solo album, Deserted Palace, and composed the soundtrack for Les Granges Brûlées (English: The Burned Barns).
+In 1972 he collaborated in an Olympia show, and wrote music for the International Festival of Magic.
+In 1972 he also released his first solo album, Deserted Palace, and composed the soundtrack for Les Granges Brûlées (English: The Burned Barns).

 Jarre's 1976 low-budget solo album Oxygène, recorded at his home studio, made him famous internationally.
 The music was made with analog synthesizers like the EMS VCS 3 and the EMS Synthi AKS, and recorded with a Scully 8-track recorder.
 Jarre initially was turned down by several record companies, until Jean-Michel decided to meet with Francis Dreyfus, the head of the Disques Motors label, to see if he could release the album, to which he accepted.
 The first pressing of 50,000 copies was promoted through hi-fi shops, clubs and discos, and by April 1977 had sold 70,000 copies in France.
 When interviewed in Billboard magazine, Motors's director Stanislas Witold said, "In a sense we're putting most of our bets on Jean-Michel Jarre.
 He is quite exceptional and we're sure that by 1980 he will be recognised worldwide."

-Jarre's follow-up album, Équinoxe, was released in 1978, though its sales were still healthy, it had less of an impact than Oxygène, but the following year Jarre held a large open-air concert on Bastille Day, at the Place de la Concorde.
+Jarre's follow-up album, Equinoxe, was released in 1978.
+Though its sales were still healthy, it had less of an impact than Oxygène. but in 1979 Jarre held a large open-air concert on Bastille Day, at the Place de la Concorde.
 The free outdoor event set a world record for the largest number of spectators ever at an open-air concert, drawing more than 1 million spectators.
 Although it was not the first time he had performed in concert (Jarre had already played at the Paris Opera Ballet), the 40 minute-long event, which used projections of light, images and fireworks, served as a blueprint for Jarre's future concerts.
 Its popularity helped create a surge in sales—a further 800,000 records were sold between 14 July and 31 August 1979—and the Frenchman Francis Rimbert featured at the event.